home-assistant/developers.home-assistant/website/blog/2019-07-03-climate-cleanup.md

 A gist of the changes:

 - `operation_mode` has been renamed to `hvac_mode` to emphasize what the mode is for.
+- We split HVAC mode `auto` into `auto` and `heat_cool`.
+If it's `heat_cool`, the user has set a temperature range the device has to use heating and cooling to stay within.
+Auto mode is now limited to devices that are running on a schedule or AI.
+- The state of a climate entity is now always equal to the HVAC mode.
 - `hvac_action` is introduced for integrations that know the current action: heating, cooling, idle.
 - `set_away_mode` and `set_hold_mode` have been merged into `set_preset_mode`.
 So instead of `turn_away_mode_on()`, we will now call `set_preset_mode("away")`.
 - The `is_on` property has been removed.
 If a device is able to turn off, it should include the hvac mode `HVAC_MODE_OFF`.